 Fast preheat is another standout, dramatically cutting down the amount of time required to preheat your oven before cooking.
 Wolf does this by using the bake and broil elements and built-in heaters to speed up heating time.

-Gourmet mode is another excellent feature available in the M Series, offering over 50 built-in recipes that work in combination with the built-in temperature probe to perfectly time cooking for a variety of dishes.
-That means you can get back to enjoying your dinner party rather than constantly checking the oven.
+Gourmet mode is another excellent feature available in the M Series ovens.
+This mode offers over 50 pre-set options that work in combination with the built-in temperature probe to perfectly time cooking for a variety of dishes.
+This means you can get back to enjoying your dinner party instead of constantly checking the oven.

 Specialty Ovens, The Wolf Speed Oven and Steam Oven with Convection